9:00am to 5:00pm Central Time

 BE AWARE that as an authorized user of Tenant Data you must respect the privacy of your applicants with regard to the handling of the confidential information provided by Tenant Data.
 Certain safeguards are necessary to maintain this important confidence and comply with the laws regulating the use of consumer reports.
 These safeguards are discussed further below.

-INITIAL RESIDENT REPORTING: All subscribers of Tenant Data must return completed Resident Reporting Forms to Tenant Data by mail, FAX, or Internet on all current residents.
+INITIAL RESIDENT REPORTING: All subscribers of Tenant Data must report to Tenant Data via Internet Internet on all current residents.
 This information must include: complete name; social security number; date of birth; driver’s license number; current address; apartment number; city; state; zip code; move in date; lease expiration date; rent amount, and security deposit amount.
 This should be completed no later than 2 months after a Service Agreement has been executed.

 NEW RESIDENT REPORTING: Upon the signing of a lease, Tenant Data’s subscribers must report the new resident’s name, social security number, driver’s license number, date of birth, address, move-in date, amount of rent & deposit, and lease expiration date.